cozy/cozy-client/docs/getting-started.md

 Both `create()` and `save()` will return a Promise with a `data` attribute containing the saved document.

+## Learn more about queries

+You can check out our dedicated [query documentation](https://docs.cozy.io/en/tutorials/data/queries/) to know more about querying with cozy-client and avoid common traps that can dramatically impact your app performances.

 ## Connecting with you React components